chaostreff-flensburg/datenchaos/README.md

 In the root folder is one docker-compose.yml.
-This file contain all services ad configs wich are locatet in the service foldes.
+This file contain all services ad configs wich are located in the service foldes.

 ---
 Made with ♡ at [Chaostreff Flensburg](https://twitter.com/chaos_fl)